 The alkalizing foods include most, but not all, vegetables, fruits, nuts, seeds, lentils, pulses, herbs, and spices.

-The Alkaline for Life® pH Test Kit provides complete details and materials for testing your pH and developing pH balance.
+The Alkaline for Life® Diet Starter Kit provides complete details and materials for testing your pH and developing pH balance.